wrussell1999/food-flex-discord/README.md

 ## Tools

+You may want to use a similar set up for hosting your own Food Flex:

 - This was built using the discord API wrapper discord.py in Python.
 - The bot on my server is hosted on a remote Raspberry Pi.
 - The bot can be accessed via SSH.
-- Screen was used to create sessions over SSH, that would remain active when the SSH session disconnects.
+- `screen` was used to create sessions over SSH, that would remain active when the SSH session disconnects.
 This means the bot will always be online.

 ## Development